ginobilinie/infantSeg/README.md

 d.
 If you would like to save the output of screen during training or testing, you can do like this: </br>
 nohup bash train_infant.sh >logTrain.txt 2>&1 & </br>

-e. trainCaffe.py: You can also train the caffe models with python codes.
+e. trainCaffe.py: You can also <B>train the caffe models with python codes</B>.
 In this copy of codes, you can also display the network and network parameters.</br>

 ...........................................................................................................................................................................................................................................................